sorta-creative/Intermediate-Website-Kit-LESS/src/content/blog/blog-one.md

 ---
-title: Canitiem Saxa
+title: Blog Post One
-url: canitiem-saxa
+url: blog-one
-description: Lorem markdownum trabeati dicere deus.
+description: This is a description of the blog post.
-author: Code Stitch
+author: Jason Ellsworth
-date: 2023-06-08T15:28:08.486Z
+date: 2025-06-01T15:28:08.486Z
 tags:
     - post
     - featured